mrdandelion6/Learn-to-Code/topics/databases/notes.md

 - a set of precise attributes K is a superkey for a relation R if R cannot contain two distinct tuples t1, t2 such that t1[K] == t2[K]

 **candidate key**
-- a candidate key K for R is a minimum superkey, i.e, if we remove any attribute from K, it is nno longer a super key.
+- a candidate key K for R is a minimum superkey, i.e, if we remove any attribute from K, it is no longer a super key.
     - in other words, there exists no K' proper subset of K s.t K' is a superkey
 - we sometimes refer to candidate keys as just keys